Lonsofore/cod2install/README.md

 # cod2install
-Scripts, which can help you install cod2 servers on your VDS much faster.
+Script, which can help you install cod2 servers on your VDS much faster.

 I put here all steps, which I always do on my servers.